FAQ’s or commonly asked Q&A on how to plan a beach wedding in South Florida!

 Also, we are often asked if we can set up “third party” supplies that are brought to our weddings, such as chairs or tents.
 Wedding Bells and SeaShells cannot handle any decorations or supplies that are not our own.
 There are no exceptions.

-**** Do not bring anything to the beach that is not biodegradable**** We are very eco-friendly and take pride in removing every single thing we bring to the beach to leave the beauty for someone else to enjoy.
-NO silk rose petals are allowed!
+**** Do not bring anything to the beach that is not biodegradable**** We are very eco-friendly and take pride in removing everything single thing we bring to the beach to leave the beauty for someone else to enjoy.
+NO silk rose petals!!

 If we are contracted to do just the Officiating and/or photography (no package is selected) and you provide your own decorations, you must comply with the same rules and regulations for the beach or we cannot provide our services.

 Do you pick the location for the ceremony or do we?

 The location is your choice.
 We go to County and State Beaches or Parks, any beach allowed by the governing municipality, as well as, hotels, condos, and beach houses.

 There is an additional travel fee for “out of the area”.
 The fee is based upon the services requested and the distance needed to travel.
 Some of the locations do charge a fee for the use of the beach as well as a “Special Use Permit”…these fees are NOT included in any of the Wedding Bells and SeaShells’ Packages.
 If you choose one of these locations for your wedding, you must send in the permit fee at the time of booking with a separate check and we will mail it in with the permit application, or you will be sent a link with information to obtain a permit depending on the area.

 We have a list of Florida Locations for some of the available areas, and information about permits and fees.